db-EV/ZoePHP/README.md

 # ZoePHP
 Unofficial PHP client for Renault Zoe.
-Language for this repository is German right now.
+Language for this repository is mostly German right now.
-Translations may be added later.
+Translations will be added later.

 ## Voraussetzungen
 * Webserver mit PHP 5.3 (oder neuer) und cURL